By J. L. Starkey

 It was!
 My early research was all there: letters, photos, interview notes, and those painstaking first attempts at a five-generation chart.
 The letters were yellowed with age and a bit brittle, but they were so welcome on that day.

-One of the letters in particular brought a tear to my eye.
+One of the letters brought a tear to my eye.
 Alberta had taken the time to write about her memories of my dad.
 On a day when I just wanted to hear from dad one more time, finding her letter was like a hello from him.

 Alberta’s letter is a reminder that there is so much more to genealogy than just dates and citations.
 As I read those words written so long ago, I was transported back in time.
 The excitement and wonder of that early research came rushing back, and I pictured dad as Alberta described him.